TamimulAhsan/contact_management/README.md

       python contact_management.py

-If You encounter error (No file exist) Create 'contacts.csv' and 'users.txt'
+If You encounter error (No file exist) Create 'contacts.csv' and 'users.txt'.

-#I will add functionality to check the os and auto create the files if not exist in the directory.
+I will add functionality to check the os and auto create the files if not exist in the directory.

 Thanks for Reading.
 If you want to contribute, Make a Pull Request.